UnicoLab/keras-model-registry/docs/examples/data_analyzer_examples.md

 # 📊 Data Analyzer Examples

-Comprehensive examples demonstrating data analysis workflows with KMR layers.
+Comprehensive examples demonstrating data analysis workflows with KerasFactory layers.
 Learn how to analyze, visualize, and understand your tabular data before building models.

 ## 📋 Table of Contents